BLACK BUTTERFLIES

 Zora, an artist and teacher, is focused on the day-to-day: her family, her students, her studio in the old town.
 But when violence finally spills over, she sees that she must send her husband and elderly mother to safety with her daughter in England.
 Reluctant to believe that hostilities will last more than a handful of weeks, she stays behind.
 As the city falls under siege and everything they love is laid to waste, black ashes floating over the rooftops, Zora and her friends are forced to rebuild themselves, over and over.
 Theirs is a breathtaking story of disintegration, resilience and hope.

-Priscilla Morris discusses art, the background of the war and what inspired her to write Black Butterflies.
+Priscilla Morris discusses art, the background of the war and what inspired her to write Black Butterflies

-Follow on Instagram @priscillamorriswriter.
+Follow on Instagram @priscillamorriswriter

 Priscilla is an excellent, dedicated and conscientious teacher.
 Great effort is made to change and develop the course each time – the handouts and dossiers are properly considered.
 I like the way the course is tailored to suit the particular mix of students.